Niriksha353/cdcbankingapp/README.md

 # cdcbankingapp1
 this repo is for storing data a code related to banking app
+## this repo to understand modular